Bill Cosby vows no remorse, expects to serve 10 years

 Bill Cosby says he’s prepared to serve his 10-year maximum sentence for sexual assault rather than show remorse for a crime the comedian says he didn’t commit.

-Cosby is serving three to 10 years in a state prison near Philadelphia after a jury last year convicted him of sexually assaulting a Temple University employee in 2004.
-The 82-year-old says the Pennsylvania parole board is “not going to hear me say that I have remorse.”
-He thinks it’s therefore unlikely he’ll be released early.
+Cosby is serving 3 to 10 years in a state prison near Philadelphia after a jury last year convicted him of sexually assaulting a Temple University employee in 2004.
+The 82-year-old star says the Pennsylvania parole board is “not going to hear me say that I have remorse.”
+Cosby thinks it’s therefore unlikely he’ll be released early.

 Legal experts say sex offenders typically must show remorse to be considered for parole.